Cloud-SPAN/genomics03-using-the-command-line/_episodes/01-navigating-file-directories.md

 system needs to function.
 In many cases, trying to run commands in `root` directories will require special permissions which are not discussed here, so it’s best to avoid them and work within your home directory.
-Dealing with the `home` directory is very common.
+Dealing with your home directory is very common.
 The tilde character, `~`, is a shortcut for your home directory.
 In our case, the `root` directory is __two__ levels above our `home` directory, so `cd` or `cd ~` will take you to